Troy Trojans men's basketball: Sartain Hall (1962–2012)

 Sartain Hall is a 4,000-seat multi-purpose arena in Troy, Alabama.
 It was home to the Troy University Trojans basketball team until Trojan Arena opened in 2012.
 It opened in 1962.

 The building was built as a new Physical Education Building in 1962, with its major facility being a 2,500-seat basketball gymnasium which was ready for the first basketball game that fall.

 Before Sartain Hall, the university never previously had an adequate gymnasium, and the college administration had the foresight at the time to make it available for high school basketball tournaments as well as college games and tournaments.
 The building is named in honor of the late Professor Auxford Sartain.

 In 2012, Sartain Hall was no longer used for basketball activities since the newly built Trojan Arena had opened.
-It was used as a multi-purpose student recreation facility until it’s demolition in 2018.
+It was used as a multi-purpose student recreation facility until its demolition in 2018.

 Trojan Arena (2012–present)

-Trojan Arena is a 6,000 seat arena that is home to the Troy men's and women's basketball, volleyball and track programs.
+Trojan Arena is a 6,000-seat arena that is home to the Troy men's and women's basketball, volleyball and track programs.
 The arena is also used for the university's commencement ceremonies and special events.
 Trojan Arena replaces the university's longtime basketball and events facility, Sartain Hall, which opened in 1962.

 The facility was constructed with architectural direction by Goodwyn, Mills and Cawood and design support by venue specialists Populous, noted for its designs of such sporting venues as Yankee Stadium in New York City, the main stadium for the 2012 London Olympic Games and Nanjing Sports Park in China.

 Trojan Arena seating features 5,200 chair-back seats, seven upper-level suites and an exclusive Stadium Club area for donors, while also having floor seating for students.
 The arena features an LED ribbon board that circles around the entire arena, one of only two of its kind in the Sun Belt Conference.
 Daktronics designed, manufactured, and installed two 767-square-foot LED video/scoring system boards, the largest end-wall boards produced by Daktronics for an indoor college facility.

 Under the main playing court sits a 10,000 sq ft area of basketball practice courts.
 These facilities are shared by both the men's and women's basketball teams, as well as the indoor women's volley team.

 Among the other features of the new arena are a three-tiered rotunda at the main entrance, an interior concourse with concession stands and a food court-styled dining center with specialty food items.